Creative writing prompts provide a useful way to jog inspiration. Try these creative writing exercises focused on individual elements of storytelling:

-6. Two characters who are romantically involved are having an argument at a bar.
-Character one hates public displays and is trying to be hushed, character two doesn’t care at all what the other patrons think.
+Prompt: Two lovers are having an argument in a bar.
+Character one hates public displays and is trying to calm the situation.
+Character two doesn’t care at all what other patrons think.
 Write their exchange in 500 words or less.

 Why: Dialogue tags can be distracting and repetitive.
 Body language can show how your characters are speaking and feeling without telling the reader outright, and this brings characters to life.

 Prompt: A public figure (a celebrity or politician) is giving a long speech when they are interrupted by a member of the audience and heckled.
 The speaker loses their calm and responds to the heckler in far more informal speech.

 Why: We use different ways of talking depending on whom we address.
 Creating sudden shifts in how a character talks in scenarios such as this helps us remember to vary a character’s expression according to their circumstances.

 9. An elevator pitch

 Prompt: Two characters have been stuck in a lift for an hour.
 They were strangers but they begin opening up, telling each other about their lives while they wait for assistance.
 Their conversation is awkward at first but by the end it’s as though they’re old friends.
 Use 500 words or less.